 I wandered into writing on my way to becoming a scientist.

 When I was 13, my parents’ friends would ask, “What are you going to be when you grow up?”
-I thought, Nurse?
+I thought, “Nurse?
 Meteorologist?
-Oceanologist?
+Oceanologist?”
 It took me a year before I realized that it was an oceanographer that I wanted to become, but by then I was hooked.
 I went all through high school and college with the intent of studying oceanography.

 After graduating college, I needed a break from studying.
 I got my first “grown-up” job at the New England Aquarium in Boston.
 It was there that I realized I wasn’t going to be a scientist.
-Instead, I found liked learning a little about this and a little about that.
+Instead, I found I liked learning a little about this and a little about that.
 So I turned to teaching and writing.
 Now I am a “science translator.”
 This career allows my curiosity to take me in many different directions as I continue to learn about and share my passion for the ocean.

-I am currently writing 4 new books on those most popular sea creatures—sharks.
-Meanwhile, my day job as associate director of Friends of Casco Bay, in South Portland, Maine, allows me to work to help protect the environmental health of my hometown ocean.
+My day job as associate director of Friends of Casco Bay, in South Portland, Maine, allows me to work to help protect the environmental health of my hometown ocean.

 An update of Life Under Ice in 2019 includes new research about how climate change is impacting the life in the ocean surrounding Antarctica.
 Talking about climate change–and acting to do something about it–are topics I increasingly focus on in conversations with kids (who GET it!) and adults (who want to).

 That is what makes the ocean so endlessly fascinating–new discoveries every day.
 Who knows what we–or you–will learn next?